mysterymath/lcc6502/Linker_Scripts.md

 The above config allows the compiler to use any address 0x80, address 0x199, and any address in between.
 It may also use 0x47F, 0x6FF, and any address in between.

+If external routines modify any reserved location, the behavior is undefined.
+If external routines read any reserved location, the value is undefined.

 ## Sections